clvLabs/fortnitetracker-stats/README.md

 * Build the container: `scripts/build.sh`
 * Get a bash shell in the service container: `scripts/shell.sh`

+NOTE: some of these scripts show the _live_ logs of the service after finishing.
+To stop viewing logs, press `CTRL+C`.
+Don't worry, the service will continue running on the background :)

 ## Web service

 This service exposes a web server on the HTTP port configured as `webServer.servicePort` in the config file.